HazenBabcock/opensdraw/docs/source/guide.rst

    (add-hook 'lcad-mode-hook 'lcad-disable-slime) ; You only need this if you also use the SLIME mode.

-Once everything is setup up this will provide syntax high-lighting and pressing **F5** will automatically convert your .lcad file to a .dat file as well as saving it.
+Once everything is setup up this will provide syntax high-lighting and pressing **F5** will automatically convert your .lcad file to a .mpd file as well as saving it.

 Usage